aplaceof/FlowScope/README.md

-### first: please contact other authors, read the paragraph below
+### first: read the paragraph below, please contact other authors

 &nbsp;&nbsp; The source code of FlowScope is migrated into spartan2 (<https://github.com/BGT-M>) with easy-to-follow tutorials by authors (<https://github.com/BGT-M/spartan2-tutorials/blob/master/FlowScope.ipynb>).